Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 # LiteralSeaglideUpgrades
 My Litteral Seaglide Upgrades Subnautica mod.
 Requires Nautilus.
-Find the upgrades in the Fabricator, where you craft the Seaglide.
+Find the upgrades in the Fabricator, under personal, tools, then there will be a tab named `Seaglide`

 ## How to install: